JC-2021/MiniGames_Python_Java/README.md

-## Some interesting programs (mini-games) with Python and Java.
+## Interesting little programs with Python && Java.
-This repository contains the programs that I wrote with Python and Java languages.
-Some of them are mini-games.

 #### (To be updated...)